mokus80/my_store/README.md

 With the other approach the customer would get 2 chocolates for the price of 1.

-However, the first approach encourages the customer to buy more items so I stuck with it ;).
+However, the initial approach encourages the customer to buy more items so I stuck with it ;).

-For usability I provided a barebone interface, nothing fancy, focus is on the backend here.
+For usability I provided a barebone interface, nothing fancy, as the focus is on the backend here.

-I followed best practices as well as possible, though the code could be improved a little with a bit more time (e.g. more concise methods)...
+I followed best practices as well as possible, though the code could be improved a little with a bit more time (e.g. more elegant, concise methods)...